Monoakuma/strykaeForge/README.md

 I intend to make as many features as possible editable with the config.

 ## Magic
 Galdic and Sahvic magic relies on the player to find Sigils by exploring.
-Sigils can be combined into a Spell Word using a Writing Desk.
+Sigils can be combined into a Spell Word using a Sigil Table.
 A Spell Word is comprised of the following:
 * Exaggeration Sigils which increase the power and cost of the spell, if Multiple Exaggeration Sigils are added to the same Spell Word, their costs and power multiply.
 * Focus Sigils which determine the exact effect that you are causing, This is the heart of the spell, it is the Fire in Fireball.